 - Write 100 words a day: Short stories, journal entries, weird dreams, blog post.
 Anything goes.

-Here’s the thing—you don’t need to do them all.
+You don’t need to all these challenges.
 Pick one that excites you, makes you a little nervous, or just feels right for where you are.
-Maybe even make your own combo challenge.
-(A “Plank whilst listening to a podcast” kind of vibe.)
+Maybe even make your own combo challenge by stacking a bunch of challenges from this list.

 The magic happens when you show up every day, even imperfectly.
-And by day 30, you might just feel like a shinier, more energized version of yourself!
+And by day 30, you might just feel like a glowing, more energized version of yourself!